Top Ten Best Books on Judaism

 Looking for a new book?
 No need to scour the internet for your next read.
 We’re breaking it down today with a list of the top ten best books on Judaism, and you’re going to want to tune in for this one.

 Let us know below which one you plan to read next!

 Gateway to Judaism is a comprehensive, yet comfortably readable resource detailing why traditional Jews live as they do.
 It describes Jewish practices and how to live a Jewish life, offering a distinctive blend of Jewish education, Jewish philosophy, Jewish law, and practical application illustrated through the experiences of a fictional family.
-This book is your key to open wide the gates of insights of Jewish life.
+This book is your key to learn about Judaism.

 This innovative prayer book with interlinear translation improves comprehension without interfering with concentration.
 The interlinear concept is a tested method, and explains the flow of the verse.
 Includes a comprehensive commentary with the translation and explanations of every verse.
 This Schottenstein Interlinear Series will elevate the standards of prayer.

 ?Illustrated Guide to Shabbos by Rabbi Zev Greenwald

 This book covers the varied laws of Shabbos with detailed illustrations and diagrams for maximum clarity.
 Food preparation, housework, and using appliances are among the many topics covered, and it’s considered the perfect user-friendly guide for those who want to strengthen their basic knowledge of Shabbos observance.

 Living Emunah is based on Rabbi D. Ashear’s ‘Daily Emunah’ talks, which has transformed the lives of thousands.
 Each selection is short, readable, and infinitely wise.
 Through the classic lens of Torah thought as well as true-life stories, discover what emunah (faith) is and what it isn’t, and how to bring it into our lives.
 Embark with confidence and joy on the journey of a lifetime – on the path to emunah.